 While in Saudi Arabia, individuals with disabilities should be prepared to find accessibility and accommodation very different from what is generally found in the U.S.

 The Hajj has been an attractive target for defrauding unsuspecting tourists.
 Travelers should be aware and vigilant of unscrupulous tour operators who abandon tourists, leaving them with unpaid bills, and hoteliers who demand the payment of exorbitant "hidden charges" for the return of passports.

 There has been an increase in the number of reported cases of pick-pocketing and other forms of theft in Makkah, particularly in the region of the Grand Mosque, and in Madinah.
 Pilgrims should take additional care with valuables while visiting these two areas and may consider using a money belt or under-garment pouch as a means to carry valuables.

 The Saudi authorities have issued instructions forbidding the taking of photographs (still or video, including mobile telephone photographs) at the Holy Mosque at Makkah or at the Prophet's Mosque at Madinah.
 This restriction also includes the courtyards surrounding these two holy sites.
 Any violation of these instructions is likely to lead to the confiscation of either film and/or camera.
 Pilgrims' bags are regularly checked upon entering the Prophet's Mosque and the Holy Mosque in Makkah.

-Related Topics: Mecca and Medina, Muslims in Europe, Saudi Arabia
+Related Topics: Mecca and Medina, Muslims in the West, Saudi Arabia

 receive the latest by email: subscribe to daniel pipes' free mailing list